MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 ### Cryptokey Routing

-At the heart of WireGuard is a concept called `Cryptokey Routing`, which works by associating `public keys` with a list of tunnel `IP addresses` that are `allowed` inside the Wireguard tunnel.
+At the heart of WireGuard is a concept called `Cryptokey Routing`, which works by associating `public keys` with a list of tunnel `IP addresses` that are `allowed` inside the WireGuard tunnel.

-**Each Wireguard network interface has a private key and a list of peers.**
+**Each WireGuard network interface has a private key and a list of peers.**

 * * *

-## Wireguard conceptual overview example
+## WireGuard conceptual overview example

 * * *